F1 gets green light to start season with Austrian GP double-header - Local News 8

 READ: Hamilton: ‘Shocking’ Australian GP was set to go ahead

-When it does start, Lewis Hamilton will be bidding for a record-equaling seventh F1 world title but his hopes of being able to race in front of his home crowd in a British Grand Prix double-header at Silverstone after the Austrian races still hang in the balance.
+When it does start, Lewis Hamilton will be bidding for a record-equaling seventh F1 world title but his hopes of being able to race in front of his home crowd in a British Grand Prix double-header at Silverstone in August still hang in the balance.

-In a hopeful sign, the British government gave the go-head Saturday to the resumption of competitive sport from Monday at the earliest.
+In a hopeful sign, the British government gave the go-head Saturday to the resumption of competitive sport behind closed doors from Monday at the earliest.

 “It is up to each individual sport to decide exactly when to resume competition.
 They know their sports best.
 But football, tennis, horse racing, Formula 1, cricket, golf, rugby, snooker and others are all set to return to our (TV) screens shortly,” said Oliver Dowden, the Secretary of State for Digital, Culture, Media and Sport.